SaraKhild/redisson-features/README.md

 <br>

-##### :pencil2: `Initializes RQueueReactive named "number" is created with a LongCodec for serialization of long values.The method polls items from the queue using queue.poll(), repeating the operation 3 times.
+##### :pencil2: `Initializes RQueueReactive named "number" is created with a LongCodec for serialization of long values.
+The method polls items from the queue using queue.poll(), repeating the operation 3 times.
 Step verifier ensures that the polling operation completes successfully.
 Additionally, it verifies that the size of the queue is 6 after the polling operations, confirming that the expected number of elements is present.`

 ###### Code :computer: